 The RRI Coalition is formed by a group of core Partners who work in areas of their regional and thematic expertise.
 Partners also engage with a wide group of Collaborators who participate in and support RRI activities.
-Our 14 Partners and 120 plus Collaborator organizations are directly engaged in land and forest policy reforms in close to 20 countries throughout Africa, Asia and Latin America.
+Our 13 Partners and 140 plus Collaborator organizations are directly engaged in land and forest policy reforms in 17 countries throughout Africa, Asia and Latin America.
 Together, we are working to encourage greater global commitment and action on pro-poor tenure, policy and market reforms.